Getting started on your home purchase

 Appraisal Fee – Charged by the appraiser to determine the current value of the property.

 Credit Report Fee – Charged to provide your credit report to your loan officer and/or lender.

 Discount Points – Paid to the lender to secure a lower interest rate.

 Escrow Fee – Charged by the closing agent (escrow and attorney) to ensure the close of your transaction.

 Notary Fee – Charged by the Notary Public to notarize your loan documents.

-Origination Fee – A fee charged by the lender to process, underwriting and fund a loan, and provide administrative services.
+Origination Fee – A fee charged by the lender to process, underwrite, fund, and provide administrative services on a loan.